Women's Champions League: Wolfsburg waltz in to quarterfinals | DW | 10.03.2021

 Wolfsburg remain in the hunt for a first Women's Champions League title since 2014 after seeing off Norwegians LSK Kvinner.
 The German side won 2-0 on Wednesday and 4-0 on aggregate, but the competition is heating up.

-They may be in danger of losing their domestic title for the first time in five years, but Wolfsburg produced a confident and composed display to book their ticket to the last eight of the Champions League.
+They may be in danger of losing their domestic title for the first time in five years, but Wolfsburg produced a confident and composed display to book their ticket to the last eight of the Champions League for the ninth time in a row.

+"Nine times, that's very impressive," said head coach Stephan Lerch after the win.
+"That is not something that can be taken for granted.
+It's commendable, a huge compliment to the team,"

 First Pia-Sophie Wolter fired home to break the deadlock before Norwegian midfielder Ingrid Syrstad Engen drilled a low shot in off the post against her old club seconds before the half-time whistle.